Decatur Youth Symphony Orchestra Program

 Students who participate in the Prelude Orchestra will have the opportunity to perform with both a full orchestra and either a string or wind ensemble depending on the instrument they play.
 Under the direction of Alexandra Rodriguez, adjunct faculty member at Millikin University and music director at St. Teresa High School, students will rehearse fun and challenging repertoire that will strengthen their technical and musical abilities.

 Members of the Prelude Orchestra will also gain performance experience at several venues throughout the community including First Christian Church and Millikin University’s Kirkland Fine Arts Center.
 The Prelude Orchestra rehearses on Monday nights from 5:30-6:30pm in Pilling Chapel.
-The first rehearsal of the fall 2019 semester will take place on Monday, September 16.

 Please contact Alexandra Rodriguez (firstname.lastname@example.org) with questions or for more information.